jhipster/jhipster-sample-app/README.md

 ```
 ./mvnw
-npm start
+./npmw start
 ```

 Npm is also used to manage CSS and JavaScript dependencies used in this application.
 You can upgrade dependencies by specifying a newer version in [package.json](package.json).
-You can also run `npm update` and `npm install` to manage dependencies.
+You can also run `./npmw update` and `./npmw install` to manage dependencies.
 Add the `help` flag on any command to see how you can use it.
-For example, `npm help update`.
+For example, `./npmw help update`.

-The `npm run` command will list all of the scripts available to run for this project.
+The `./npmw run` command will list all the scripts available to run for this project.

 ### PWA Support